Salvist/church_notes/README.md

 # Church Notes

-**Church Notes** is an innovative and intuitive note-taking app designed to enhance your note-taking experience by seamlessly integrating Bible verses into your notes.
-Whether you're studying, journaling, or jotting down ideas, Church Notes helps you stay inspired by automatically adding relevant verses from the American Standard Version (ASV) of the Bible.
+**Church Notes** is an innovative and intuitive note-taking app designed to enhance your experience by seamlessly integrating Bible verses into your notes.
+Whether you’re studying, journaling, or jotting down ideas, Church Notes inspires you by automatically adding relevant verses from various Bible translations.

 This offline-first, free app makes it easy to capture your thoughts, organize them, and connect them with scripture in a meaningful way.